Latest Update: The Argentine Economy

 Tipping

 It is customary to leave a tip for guides, drivers and hotel staff in USD at the end of their services, but you may want to carry a few extra pesos for tipping in local establishments such as restaurants and bars.
-It is at your discretion whether or not you choose to tip, but we generally suggest the following guidelines:

 • Guides: $10-20 USD per person, per day for a group of 1 or 2, or $3-5 USD per day for larger groups - this will be paid at the end of your tour/excursion to your guide.
 Note you will not have access to cash when in Torres del Paine National Park so please budget accordingly.
+Guides are paid and do not rely on tips for their income, however, they work long hours throughout the season and are knowledgeable and passionate about what they do.
+Tipping is a great way to show your appreciation for the great experience they gave you.

 • Hotels: $20 USD per person, per day - given at the end of your stay at an all-inclusive hotel.
 Some hotels will provide tipping guidelines, others may not.